KNX-IOT/knx-iot.github.io/_pages/home.md

     btn_label: "Learn more"
   - alt: "Documentation"
     title: "Documentation"
-    excerpt: "Find API documentation, build instructions and other resources to aid in developing with or contributing to IoTivity."
+    excerpt: "Find API documentation, build instructions and other resources to aid in developing and contributing to the stack."
     url: "/documentation/"
     btn_class: "btn--primary"
     btn_label: "Learn more"